GULZAINAB/chat-based_SupportAssistant/README.md

-#  RAG IT Support Assistant
+#  RAG — Chat-based IT Support Assistant

 A chat-based support assistant using **Retrieval-Augmented Generation (RAG)** to provide professional IT support solutions.
 The system combines rule-based intent classification with AI-powered knowledge retrieval for accurate technical assistance.